ArchipelagoMW/Archipelago/docs/world api.md

 world since the namespace is shared with all other logic mixins.

-In general, a LogicMixin class should have at least one mutable variable that is tracking some custom state per player, as well as an `init_mixin` and a `copy_mixin` function so that this variable gets initialized and copied correctly when `CollectionState()` and `CollectionState.copy()` are called respectively.
+In general, a LogicMixin class should have at least one mutable variable that is tracking some custom state per player, as well as `init_mixin` and `copy_mixin` functions so that this variable gets initialized and copied correctly when `CollectionState()` and `CollectionState.copy()` are called respectively.

 ```python